 Call me for a free consultation if you would like to be part of a case report series using Ortho-Bionomy®, massage, brain plasticity exercises7, and mental imagery to investigate if there is a low-tech way to incorporate body-mind training and change the symptoms of Parkinson’s.
 503-708-2911.
-If you would like to receive other blog posts, go up the right column, and enter your email.

 1 Idiopathic means no known cause: see Risk Factors in the middle of the post.

 2 Highly recommended by some people who have Parkinson’s: Dr. Joe Dispenza’s You Are the Placebo—Healing by Thought Alone.

 3 Real-Time fMRI Computer Interfaces for alleviating psychiatric disorders, and The effects of mental practice in neurological rehabilitation

 4 Read more here about Integration Massage research.